Skip to main content

 5. A device made from a crystal without a center of symmetry which converts a temperature differential to electricity E. Thermoelectric Device

-This page titled 12.6: Problems is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Andrea M. Mitofsky via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.6: Problems is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Andrea M. Mitofsky via source content that was edited to the style and standards of the LibreTexts platform.